chapmanb/cloudbiolinux/doc/hacking.md

 # Tips and tricks

+## Using VNC

+To have a remote desktop, login with ssh to the VM and start VNC

+        vnc4server

+Enter a password.

+on the client (your desktop) use

+        vncviewer IP:1

 ## Tip for checking BioLinux installation effects

 To see the what a BioLinux install does to your system, store the settings of